-The question whether budget 2017-18 addressed the social sector needs adequately or not can be seen from Table 1.3.
-As mentioned, the two previous Union budgets made substantial reductions in the allocations of major social sectors, which were justified by the government on the grounds of increased devolution of resources to the states, following the 14th Finance Commission recommendations.
+Subsequent to the recommendations of the 14th Finance Commission, the states' share in central taxes was increased from 32 percent to 42 percent.
+The last two Union budgets came in post FFC setting, and witnessed substantial reduction in allocations for major social sector schemes and programmes which was justified by the government on the grounds of additional tax revenues transferred to the states.
 The Union Budget 2017-18, however, presents a slightly different picture, with major social sector ministries witnessing either marginal increases over 2016-17 (RE) or retaining previous year's expenditure levels (Table 1.3).
 This is also visible from the trends in the expenditures for the selected social sector ministries as share of GDP over the years.